miha42-github/company_dns/README.md

 respond to interactions with the other elements to find appropriate company data
 - [Flask](https://www.palletsprojects.com/p/flask/) and associated utilities - used to realize the RESTful service
 - [nginx](http://nginx.org) - enables hosting of the RESTful service
+- Docker & Docker Compose - Container and server framework
+- GeoPy with ArcGIS - Enables proper address formatting and reporting of lat-long pairs
+- BeautifulSoup - Used for light parsing of EDGAR data served by the SEC

 # Utilities
 - mkdbcache.py - through PyEdgar interacts withe SEC EDGAR repository, and generates a SQLite database cache file which can be used by other utilities
-- falsh.py - allows a command shell interaction with the SQLite database cache file enabling from simple to expressive queries.
+- dbshell.py - allows a command shell interaction with the SQLite database cache file enabling from simple to expressive queries.
-- cutils.py - a set of common helper functions and utilities used by other functions
+- apputils.py - a set of common helper functions and utilities used by other functions

 # RESTful Service
-- edgar_svc.py - implements a RESTful service with 3 API calls available to ensure that an eventual end user can find information about a potential company they are interested in.
+- edgar_svc.py - implements a RESTful service with 2 endpoints: `/V1/help` & `/V1/edgar/company/<string:query>`.
+In this case `<string:query>` is any string, properly URL encoded which matches a company the user is looking for.

 # Usage for mkdbcache.py
 ```